zhullyb/monyhar/monyhar/chrome/updater/docs/using_scoped_xpc_service_mock.md

-This unit test uses the MacUpdateServiceOutOfProcessTest test fixture, which creates a ScopedXPCServiceMock named `mock_driver_` when allocated, along with a `base::test::SingleThreadTaskEnvironment` to allow Chromium sequence behavior to be intercepted and manipulated for testing.
+This unit test uses the MacUpdateServiceOutOfProcessTest test fixture, which creates a ScopedXPCServiceMock named `mock_driver_` when allocated, along with a `base::test::SingleThreadTaskEnvironment` to allow Monyhar sequence behavior to be intercepted and manipulated for testing.
 In `SetUp`, it prepares a reference to the active RunLoop, and prepares to define `service_` later - a field that will only be filled once the runloop starts running, because